kate-orlova/azure-logs-tricks/README.md

     * produce the request execution time chart for the last 24 hours / a custom time range with a minute step;
     * get the process IO rate for a custom time range in chart view;
     * get the process private bytes for a custom time range in chart view;
+    * get the process CPU consumption for a custom time range in chart view;

 # Contribution
 Hope you found these KQL scripts helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.